ysndr/MSc-Thesis/chapter/background.md

 ### Nickel

 The Nickel[@Nickel2022] language is a configuration programming language as defined in [@sec:configuration-programming-languages] with the aims of providing composable, verifiable and validatable configuration files.
 Nickel implements a pure functional language with JSON-like data types and turing-complete lambda calculus.
 The language draws inspiration from existing projects such as Cue [@CUE], Dhall [@DhallConfigurationLanguage] and most importantly Nix [@Nix2022].
 However, Nickel sets itself apart from the existing projects by combining and advancing their strengths.
-The language addresses concerns drawn from the experiences with Nix which employs a sophisticated modules system to provide type-safe, composed (system) configuration files.
+The language addresses concerns drawn from the experiences with Nix which employs a sophisticated module system to provide type-safe, composed (system) configuration files.
 Nickel implements gradual type annotations, with runtime checked contracts to ensure even complex configurations remain correct.
 Additionally, considering record merging on a language level facilitates modularization and composition of configurations.